 categories: Cocktail Hour / Our Best American Essays

 As for the essay below, I’ve been thrilled by the response.
-At this point, over over 32,000 of you have seen it, with the help of Longform and USA Today) and plenty of Ultimate players, including some who weren’t born when these events occurred, who have told me that this echoes their own ultimate conversions.
+At this point, over 32,000 of you have seen it, with the help of Longform and USA Today, and plenty of Ultimate players, including some who weren’t born when these events occurred, have told me that this echoes their own ultimate conversions.

 A Frisbee Memoir

 What you gave me you gave whole